kekepins/mdav_java_implementation/README.md

    5.2. compute a cluster arround xr

-6. remaining point are the last cluster
+6. remaining points are the last cluster